gbif/dataset-category-management/README.md

 > Do not create issues manually.
 Allow github actions to create the issues.

-Each issue will be labeled with the `DatasetCategory`

 Each candidate dataset will get one issue per category.
 When an issue is **closed**, it is considered to not be in that category.
 When an issue is labeled with `machine-tag`, it is considered to be in that category.
-After the `machine-tag`label is added, the GitHub actions will automatically create the machine tag specified in the category config.
+After which the `machine-tag` label is added, GitHub actions will automatically create the machine tag specified in the category config.
 The issue will also be closed automatically.
+So **do not** close the issue manually after adding the `machine-tag` label.
+Only close issues manually if you want to indicate that the dataset does not belong to that category.

+If you want to automatically label issues with a certain label, you add that label to `yaml` config under `autoMachineTabLabel`.
+Each time GitHub actions runs, it add the machine-tag labels specified in `autoMachineTabLabel` to all open issues.

 ## supported categories